bmrf/tron/README.md

 *[link to Stage 5 code](https://github.com/bmrf/tron/blob/master/resources/stage_5_patch/stage_5_patch.bat)*

 Tron updates these programs if they exist on the system.
-If a program does not exist, it is skipped:
+If a program does not already exist on the system, it is not installed:

 1. **[7-Zip](http://7-zip.org/faq.html)**: Open-source compression and extraction tool.
-Far superior to just about everything (including the venerable WinRAR).
 Use the `-sap` switch to skip this action

 2. **Adobe Flash Player**: Used by YouTube and various other sites.
 Use the `-sap` switch to skip this action